localgovdrupal/docs/docs/src/devs/features/geo-technical.md

 ## Installation

 The module is included in the LocalGov Drupal distribution.
-It is a depenency, and used with, modules such as Directories and Events.
+It is a dependency of, and used with, modules such as Directories and Events.
 You can add it to other content types by configuring an entity reference field, see below.

 ## Configuration

-### Geocoder
+### Testing a Geocoder

-One important feature of the module is the ability to lookup addresses, autocomplete them, and find their location.
 Out of the box the module is configured to use [OpenStreetMap Nominatim](https://nominatim.openstreetmap.org/ui/about.html).
-Its [very reasonable Terms of Service](https://operations.osmfoundation.org/policies/nominatim/) allow us to make limited queries without requiring you to do more configuration, like registering an API key, so it works for testing.
-The data is the very flexible [Open Data Commons Open Database Licensed](https://opendatacommons.org/licenses/odbl/).
+Its [Terms of Service](https://operations.osmfoundation.org/policies/nominatim/) allow us to make limited queries without requiring you to do more configuration, like registering an API key, so it works for testing.
+The licence is the very flexible [Open Data Commons Open Database Licensed](https://opendatacommons.org/licenses/odbl/).

-#### Why doesn't it find...
+### Production Geocoder

-In the UK however at the moment OpenStreetMap does lack some information you might expect, like a lot of house numbers for example - contributing to OpenStreetMap helps this.
-Nominatim as a free service does also only accept a limited number of queries.
-Because of both these reasons you want to configure another geocoder for use on your production site.
+You will need to configure another geocoder for use on your production site.
+In the UK at the moment OpenStreetMap lacks some information you might expect, like a lot of house numbers for example - contributing to OpenStreetMap helps this.
+Nominatim as a free service only accepts a limited number of queries.

-[Ordnance Survey offers Councils access](https://www.ordnancesurvey.co.uk/business-government/partner-member/member) to its [Places API](https://osdatahub.os.uk/docs/places/overview), or GIS departments might well have their preferred systems for your region.
+[Ordnance Survey offers Councils access](https://www.ordnancesurvey.co.uk/business-government/partner-member/member) to its [Places API](https://osdatahub.os.uk/docs/places/overview), or GIS departments may have their preferred systems for your region.

 LocalGov Geo uses the [Drupal Geocoder module](https://drupal.org/project/geocoder) which in turn uses the [Geocoder PHP Library](https://geocoder-php.org/).
 This supports a [wide range of geocoder providers](https://geocoder-php.org/docs/#providers) and offers a straightforward way to add more.
 While some configuration might be different, the process is much the same for all Geocoders, usually authentication by token or oAuth.

-#### Example: ArcGIS Online
+### Example: ArcGIS Online

-##### Set up an App on ArcGIS Online
+#### Set up an App on ArcGIS Online

 To be allowed to store Geocode results you will need a paid account with permission to do so.
 You then create an 'oAuth 2.0' app.
 Logging into you ArcGIS account you will see something like: